WilliamY97/LearningJournal/uWaterloo/ECE224/README.md

 - Each CLB has horizontal and vertical conenctions with neighbouring blocks and general purpose (long) wires.

-- The FPGA comprises columsn of CLBS, connections between distant nodes can use general purpose wires.
+- The FPGA comprises columns of CLBS, connections between distant nodes can use general purpose wires.

+## Summary

+- Embedded design is multidisciplinary and systems come in all shapes/sizes.